 - Then price the exact board.

-If MDF may not be the right buy in the first place, step back and use Building Materials Basics or How to Choose the Right Wood for Your Project before you spend money in the wrong aisle.
+- For the wider material decision, step back to Building Materials Basics or How to Choose the Right Wood for Your Project.

 FAQ